sungheeyun/sungheeyun.github.io/_posts/2025-07-26-PDT - linear-algebra.markdown

 There is a bijection between the set of all such matrices, that is, $$F^{m\times n}$$ and the set of all linear mappings from $$V$$ to $$W$$.

-We want to make this bijection isomorphism somehow, which will naturally define matrix-vector multiplication and matrix-matrix multiplication as shown below.
+We want to make this bijection an isomorphism, which will naturally define matrix-vector multiplication and matrix-matrix multiplication as shown below.

 ### Matrix-vector multiplication